Now that sports betting is legal in many states, most new bettors need to learn how to read odds and how to actually bet on sports.

 Profit = $50

 Decimal odds are not all that complicated when it comes down to it.
+This will further help you to understand parlay odds.
 The formula is maybe the easiest to do on your own.
 Hopefully, you will be an expert at understanding decimal odds from now on!

 American Odds Explained